 Title V, Part B, Subpart 2

 Title V-B, Subpart 2, the Rural and Low-Income School (RLIS) Program, provides discretionary funds to meet the needs of rural, low-income schools.
-Formula grants will be awarded to the state, which in turn will award subgrants to eligible school districts.
+Formula grants will be awarded by the U.S. Department of Education to the state, which in turn will award subgrants to eligible school districts.
 In Wisconsin, funds will be awarded by formula based on student enrollment as determined by average daily attendance.

 Funds received under the RLIS Program may be used for any activities authorized under:

 - Title I-A (Improving Basic Programs Operated by Local Education Agencies)

 - Title III (Language Instruction for English Learners and Immigrant Students)